filakhtov/gentoo-use-docs/sys-devel/binutils.md

 This flag should be enabled if there is a need for non-English CLI messages, otherwise it is safe to disable.

+### pgo
+Pass the `--enable-pgo-build=lto` option to the configure script.
+Enable PGO (Profile Guided Optimization) and LTO (Link Time Optimization) when building binutils.
+This produces a more performant binaries with the tradeoff of taking longer to build.

+It is recommended to enable this flag to improve performance.

 ### plugins
 Pass the `--enable-plugins` option to the configure script.
 Enable a plugin support provided by the `--plugin` runtime option for the linker tools, such as LLVM plugin.